heshameraqi/Image_Processing_Computer_Vision_1/README.md

 2. File -> Open Notebook
 3. Select GitHub, and Copy & Paste this repository URL
 4. Click to open any of the available Jupyter Notebook file (*.ipynb)
-5. Execute it step by step, and learn by filling the "..." places! :)
+5. Go step by step, and do the required exercises! :)

 ## Available Notebooks:
 - Basic_Concepts.ipynb